11 Rules for Fighting Right and Forgiving Faster

-1. Couples affected by ADHD face more ups and downs than do other couples.
+Couples affected by ADHD face more marital problems than do other couples.

 I’ve heard this complaint from lots of people with ADHD through the years: “I am doing my best to stay calm when my wife, who doesn’t have ADHD, nags me about the same things all the time.
 But I can’t help but get mad.
 She gets to me.
 We seem to fight all the time.
 Once we get started, she gets really angry, too…these fights are taking a toll on me.”

 The husband likely needs better control of symptoms to be more reliable, and his wife needs to be more respectful and empathetic while he’s trying to achieve that.
 Even with those changes, the couple will still fight at times.
 Learning how to have a “good fight” — airing disagreements as equal partners rather than blowing up at each other — will help.
 Gottman suggests some ideas for taking the anger out of fights:

 - Start with a complaint, not a criticism.
 “I’m concerned that the garbage isn’t getting taken out regularly” is a complaint.
 “You never take out the garbage like you promise” is a criticism.
 Complaints work better; they are more respectful and don’t put the listener on the defensive so quickly.

 - Use a soft start — or ease into a topic.
 Soft starts show respect for the other person by not making assumptions.
 They usually include an observation, and they focus on feelings.
 Here’s an example of a soft start: “I really miss you.
 We aren’t spending enough time together these days.”
 The hard-start version of this is “You never pay attention to me!”

 - Be respectful.
 No matter how difficult the topic, or how upset you are, your partner always deserves respect.
 Don’t justify screaming or belittling.
 Treat your partner as you would like to be treated.